Sabrina-Moore/Showcase-Repo/README.md

 🌳 If you want to implement a table or bold text or even bullet point, use this [documentation](https://google.github.io/styleguide/docguide/style.html) to get the right syntax.
 Don't be afraid to look at other templates and pull the parts and types you like!
 Sharing is caring.

-## Git Push Instructions:
-- git switch dev branch
-- git git add "specific files".
-DON'T DO "."
-- git commit -m "name, what you did, files you modified"
-- git push origin dev branch name
-- make pr -> commit pr.
-Ensure you are on our project branch as main, and push from your dev branch
-- git swtich main
-- git pull origin main

-- git swtich dev branch name (IF YOU ARE NOT THE ONE WHO COMMITED THE CHANGE)
-- git merge main (IF YOU ARE NOT THE ONE WHO COMMITED THE CHANGE)